house-of-abbey/scratch_vhdl/docs/README.md

 7. Reducing the clock speed so that timing closure can be ignored.
 8. Downloading the design to a development board in order to test for real, in a similar style to the interactive test bench used for simulation.

 All of these measures allow the design entry process to be simplified to a practical guided lesson.
 The content of what can be done with four buttons and 4 LEDs can then be tailored from fundamental combinatorial gates through to basic sequences of states with more involved combinatorial logic demands.
+Anyone new to FPGA design will be able to experience the full design process to realise and test a real (if simple) design, and gain an education.

 ## Design Entry